 Since the minibus industry is labour intensive in nature, staff costs accounted for a substantial part of the total operating costs of the Group.
-Employee benefit expenses incurred for the year were HK\$152,609,000 (2013: HK\$150,730,000), representing 42.7% (2013: 41.6%) of the total costs.
+Employee benefit expenses incurred for the year were HK\$160,513,000 (2014: HK\$152,609,000), representing 45.8% (2014: 42.7%) of the total costs.
 Apart from the basic remuneration, double pay and/or a discretionary bonus are granted to eligible employees in accordance with the Group's performance and individual's contribution.
 Other benefits including share option scheme, retirement plan and training schemes are also provided to the staff members.
+For the headcount of the Group, please refer to the Corporate Social Responsibility Report of this annual report.